Select Page

 • previous delivery preferred but not essential

-• filling out a detailed medical history form which covers your general health, such as surgeries, gynecological and family history
+• filling out a detailed medical history form that covers your general health, such as surgeries, gynecological and family history

 • comprehensive gynecological exam